-Here's How To Host A Virtual Game Night To Stay Connected With Your Friends
+Here's How You Can Host A Virtual Game Night To Stay Connected With Your Friends

 Social distancing is more important than ever to help flatten the curve of the coronavirus, also known as COVID-19.
 Even though you are putting your brunches and happy hours on hold, staying in your home doesn't mean your social life has to disappear.
 Here's how to host a virtual game night if you still want to connect with your loved ones over the next few weeks.